If you’re ready to take your career to the next level, the NCPMA Premier Technician Program is for you.

 For more information about the Premier Technician Program, download our program brochure.

-For detailed information about upcoming courses, click here to download course descriptions.
+For detailed information about upcoming courses, click here to download course descriptions of our November 2020 courses.

 These courses are designed to keep you engaged from the classroom to the field as you learn how to become an “investigator” to track down, identify and treat target pests.